 Students with unpaid balances may lose current enrollment and will not be allowed to register for any subsequent terms.
 Transcripts and diplomas are withheld from those who have not settled their financial obligations to Manchester University, which may include collection fees, attorney's fees, and court costs.

 Students are not fully registered, nor will they have the privilege of class attendance or use of University facilities until their charges are paid.
-A service charge of 1.5 percent or $30, whichever is greater, may be added to any unpaid balance in the student account as of the last working day of each month.
+A service charge of $30, may be added to any unpaid balance in the student account as of the last working day of each month.

 In the case of official withdrawal from the University, a refund, less a withdrawal charge, is made according to the following schedules: